-"Vapor product" means any noncombustible product that employs a heating element, battery, power source, electronic circuit, or other electronic, chemical, or mechanical means, regardless of shape or size and including the component parts and accessories thereto, that can be used to deliver vaporized nicotine or other substances to users inhaling from the device.
-"Vapor product" includes but is not limited to any electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, or similar product or device and every variation thereof, regardless of whether marketed as such, and any vapor cartridge or other container of a liquid solution or other material that is intended to be used with or in an electronic cigarette, electronic cigar, electronic pipe, or other similar product or device.
+"Vapor product" means any noncombustible product that employs a heating element, battery, power source, electronic circuit, or other electronic, chemical, or mechanical means, regardless of shape or size and including the parts and accessories thereto, that can be used to deliver vaporized nicotine or other substances to users inhaling from the device.
+"Vapor product" includes but is not limited to any electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, or similar product or device and every variation thereof, regardless of whether marketed as such, and any vapor cartridge or other container of a liquid solution or other material that is intended to be used with or in an electronic cigarette, electronic cigar, electronic cigarillo, electronic or device.

-\If it is determined that the substance inhaled through the Vapor product is an illegal drug, drug look-a-like, or other prohibited substance.
-Administration will refer to the Alcohol, Drugs, Look Alikes, Synthetic, and other Prohibited Substances (including vapor products) chart on the following page.
+\If it is determined that the substance inhaled through the Vapor product is an illegal drug, drug look-alike, or other prohibited substance.
+The administration will refer to the Alcohol, Drugs, Look-Alikes, Synthetic, and other Prohibited Substances (including vapor products) chart on the following page.